 Overall, I think he explains his techniques accurately and in detail.
 If you’re interested in kegels, this is one of the better books I’ve read about them.
 But if you’re looking for a more rounded approach to premature ejaculation, You might find Ejaculation Guru too focused on that one technique.

-Lasting Longer is a cheaper and simpler alternative to the previous two books.
-The author is a sex therapist who first wrote it back in 1970s.
-And he says that his simple approach was developed through his experience of helping guys in therapy.
+Lasting Longer is much simpler and shorter compared to the previous books.
+The author is a sex therapist who amazingly first wrote the book all the way back in the 1970s.
+And he says that his simple approach was developed through his experience of helping men in sex therapy sessions.